vini-vici/front-end/README.md

 ## Vicci

-Vicci is a rough project meant to demonstrate TypeScript, React, Jest, Testing Library, and TestCafe.
+Vicci is a rough project meant to demonstrate TypeScript, React, Jest, Testing Library (React), and TestCafe.

 ## Installation